visgl/deck.gl/docs/api-reference/json/conversion-reference.md

 }
 ```

-will replace the layers discriptor with
+it will replace the layers descriptor with

 ```js
 {